OVS-Kernel Hardware Acceleration

 20

-The change takes effect immediately if no flows are inside the FDB table (no traffic running and all offloaded flows are aged out).
-And it can be dynamically changed without reloading the driver.
-If there are still offloaded flows when changing this parameter, it takes effect after all flows have aged out.
+The change takes effect immediately if the FDB table is empty (no traffic and all offloaded flows have aged out).
+You can switch this dynamically without reloading the driver.
+However, if there are still offloaded flows when you change this parameter, the change will take effect only after all flows have aged out.

 Run the OVS service: